FAQ

 • Caring for your hi-visibility apparel is pivotal in sustaining its effectiveness.
 Contaminated or dirty materials are less retroreflective.

-• Change clothing that shows signs of wear and tear, soiling, or contamination because they won’t be as effective for increased visibility.
+• Change clothing that shows wear and tear, soiling, or contamination because it will not be as effective for increasing visibility.

 What industries use hi-vis safety apparel?